 - Wait for the paint to dry - preferably overnight before applying your transfer.

 - If you want the shabby, distressed look you will need to apply your dark colour first as described above and do two coats.
 Ensure adequate drying time and then apply two to three light coats of light colour.
-You can use a wax exist for this step if you like: just use your wax distressing block to lightly rub on the areas where you would like the contrast (think about where natural wear and tear may show. don’t over do it)
+You can use a wax resist for this step if you like: just use your wax distressing block to lightly rub on the areas where you would like the contrast (think about where natural wear and tear may show. don’t over do it)

 - When completely dry use a fine grade sand paper to gently distress back the top coats to show the dark areas underneath.
 Don’t forget to seal with BSB to ensure better moisture resistance so you can wipe over your surfaces to clean.